-Mrs. Campbell serves as the DCISD Curriculum and Instruction Director.
-She has 25 years of experience in education, 11 of which she has served in administration.
-During this time she has served in a variety of capacities in education which include teaching, counseling, gifted instruction, administration in both elementary and secondary and most recently Director of Curriculum and Instruction/Federal Programs.
+Mrs. Campbell serves as the DCISD Chief Academic Officer.
+She has 30 years of experience in education, 15 of which she has served in administration.
+During her career in education, she has served in a variety of capacities, which include teaching, counseling, gifted instruction, administration in both elementary and secondary and Director of Curriculum and Instruction/Federal Programs.
 During her career, Mrs. Campbell was named LMS Secondary Teacher of the Year, Best of Lea County Secondary Teacher 2005 and NM College Awareness Counseling Coalition, Counselor of the Year.

-She and her husband, David, are the proud parents of their daughter, Kathryn, who will be attending Texas Tech University in the fall.
-Mrs. Campbell is honored to be a member of DCISD and looks forward to serving the students, parents and teachers of Denver City.
+She and her husband, David, are the proud parents of their daughter, Kathryn, who is a graduate from Texas Tech University.
+Mrs. Campbell is honored to be a member of DCISD and is honored to serve the students, parents and teachers of Denver City.

 Interactive Science Glossary on the Texas Gateway

 The Interactive Science Glossary is a dynamic resource that offers an engaging new way for students to experience science vocabulary and activities.
 Use this resource as a reference tool or as part of science instruction.
 The resource features written and recorded definitions and sentences in both Spanish and English, images, web links, and printable flash cards.

 Visit the featured resource on the Texas Gateway to learn more and to begin exploring the Interactive Science Glossary.

 TEA’s Interactive Math Glossary app is now available in the iTunes and Google Play stores.
 The glossary is designed to help teachers explore and understand mathematics vocabulary used in the Texas Essential Knowledge and Skills (TEKS).
 Each glossary term is displayed in a four-quadrant Frayer Model.